Soetnowzen/SmartPower/doc/post_mortem/henningphan.markdown

 5 I believe projects without significant complexity can be done equally as good or better with a non agile method.
 Also I wouldn't want to work agile if the team doesn't have the agile mindset.
 6  No comment

+###Unit Testing###
+1 Too find errors in code, especially if someone changes a particular function 2 It's impossible to completely test a program.
+Time consuming 3 We were 5 so we hade the manpower to build some testcases 4 I always underestimate testing because I always assume I can write good enough code.
+Should be done in all projects.
+5 No comments
+6 Had a bug that a constructor was misbuilt.
+An easy unit test would surely have caught it in this case.

 <h2 id="4">What worked well in how you worked in this project?</h2>
 Conversation, we knew each other from before and we have a "smsgrupp".
 Work distribution was great with scrum and the close interactions.